 ●Chronic kidney disease (CKD) is associated with insulin resistance and, in advanced CKD, decreased insulin degradation.
 Careful, individualized therapy is essential among patients with advanced CKD or on dialysis.
 (See 'Introduction' above.)

-●We use the glycated hemoglobin concentration (hemoglobin HbA1c) to monitor for hyperglycemia in all patients with diabetes and predialysis CKD or end-stage renal disease (ESRD), although HbA1c may not be as accurate among ESRD patients as in the general population.
-It is important to be aware of the specific assay used in each dialysis facility and the extent to which kidney disease and other factors affect the accuracy of HbA1c measurements.
+●We use the glycated hemoglobin (A1C) concentration to monitor for hyperglycemia in all patients with diabetes and predialysis CKD or end-stage renal disease (ESRD), although A1C may not be as accurate among ESRD patients as in the general population.
+It is important to be aware of the specific assay used in each dialysis facility and the extent to which kidney disease and other factors affect the accuracy of A1C measurements.
 (See 'Monitoring glycemic control' above.)

-●The HbA1c target that is associated with the best outcome in predialysis CKD patients has not been established.
-For most predialysis CKD patients, we suggest using an HbA1c goal of approximately 7 percent, rather than lower values (Grade 2C).
+●The A1C target that is associated with the best outcome in predialysis CKD patients has not been established.
+For most predialysis CKD patients, we suggest using an A1C goal of approximately 7 percent, rather than lower values (Grade 2C).
 (See "Glycemic control and vascular complications in type 2 diabetes mellitus", section on 'Glycemic targets' and 'Nondialysis CKD patients' above.)

-●The HbA1c goal that is associated with the best outcome in dialysis patients has not been established, and most studies have suggested that rigorous glycemic control does not lead to better outcomes.
-The HbA1c goal we use depends upon the age of the patients, the risk of hypoglycemia, and upon comorbid conditions (see 'Dialysis patients' above):
+●The A1C goal that is associated with the best outcome in dialysis patients has not been established, and most studies have suggested that rigorous glycemic control does not lead to better outcomes.
+The A1C goal we use depends upon the age of the patients, the risk of hypoglycemia, and upon comorbid conditions (see 'Dialysis patients' above):

-•For patients who are relatively young (≤50 years) and have no other significant comorbid conditions, we suggest using an HbA1c goal of 7 to 7.5, rather than higher values (Grade 2C).
+•For patients who are relatively young (≤50 years) and have no other significant comorbid conditions, we suggest using an A1C goal of 7 to 7.5, rather than higher values (Grade 2C).

-•For older patients (ie, >50 years) who have multiple comorbid conditions, we suggest using an HbA1c goal of 7.5 to 8, rather than lower values (Grade 2C).
+•For older patients (ie, >50 years) who have multiple comorbid conditions, we suggest using an A1C goal of 7.5 to 8, rather than lower values (Grade 2C).

 ●The treatment of nondialysis CKD and dialysis patients with diabetes involves both nonpharmacologic and pharmacologic therapies.
 The nonpharmacologic therapies include dietary modification, exercise, and weight reduction.
 Pharmacologic therapies include insulin and oral agents.
 Our pharmacologic approach varies depending upon whether patients have predialysis CKD or are on dialysis.

 ●For nondialysis CKD patients with type 2 diabetes, we suggest initial treatment with an oral agent, rather than insulin (Grade 2B).
-The preferred agent and dose range is glipizide 2.5 to 10 mg/day; an alternative agent is repaglinide, starting with a dose of 0.5 mg/day.
-Metformin should not be used among CKD patients with an estimated glomerular filtration rate (eGFR) <30 mL/min/1.73, because of an increased risk of lactic acidosis.
+The preferred agents and initial dosing are glipizide (2.5 mg/day) or glimepiride (1 mg/day); an alternative agent is repaglinide, starting with a dose of 0.5 mg/day.
+Metformin should not be used among CKD patients with an estimated glomerular filtration rate (eGFR) <30 mL/min/1.73 m2, because of an increased risk of lactic acidosis.

 Patients who fail therapy with oral agents are treated with insulin.
 Among patients who are treated with insulin, the starting dose of insulin may need to be lower than would ordinarily be used for patients with normal kidney function.
 (See 'Nondialysis CKD patients' above.)